seek-oss/braid-design-system/.changeset/kind-balloons-cough.md

 Introduces support for the `formAccent` tone on `ButtonIcon`.

-The new tone sits alongside the existing `neutral` tone, while the `secondary` tone is now deprecated and to be removed in a future version (see [Migration Guide] below).
+The new tone sits alongside the existing `neutral` tone, while the `secondary` tone is now deprecated and will be removed in a future version (see [Migration Guide] below).

 **EXAMPLE USAGE:**
 ```jsx